sogilis/sonarqube-for-android-example/README.md

 - Watch result here: http://[Sonarqube container IP]:9000
   * Log in with default user: `admin/admin`
-  * *Warning*: analyses is done by a background task and can take a view seconds.
-You can follow background task here: [To Complete]
+  * **Warning**: analyses is done by a background task and can take a view seconds.
+You can follow background task here: `Administration > Projects > Background Tasks`

 - See Sonarqube logs:
 ```